Tesla : debuts $35,000 Model 3, sees loss in first quarter | MarketScreener

 The announcement comes nearly three years after Musk promised the car at that price to appeal to the mass market.
 Tesla said its sales would now be online-only around the world and it would close many stores.

-"Shifting all sales online, combined with other ongoing cost efficiencies, will enable us to lower all vehicle prices by about 6 percent on average, allowing us to achieve the $35,000 Model 3 price point earlier than we expected," Tesla said in a blog on its website https://bit.ly/2IHjLw4.
+"Shifting all sales online, combined with other ongoing cost efficiencies, will enable us to lower all vehicle prices by about 6 percent on average, allowing us to achieve the $35,000 Model 3 price point earlier than we expected," Tesla said in a blog on its website.

 The new sales strategy is a dramatic shift for the company that has prided itself on its boutique retail stores.
 In June 2017, Musk pledged to increase the number of stores, saying they had "barely touched the surface" of what was possible.

-As of the fourth quarter, Tesla said it recently opened 27 new locations, bringing its total of stores and service centers to 378.
+As of the fourth quarter, Tesla said it recently opened 27 new locations, bringing its total of stores and service centres to 378.

 Thursday was the third time this year that Tesla lowered the price on the Model 3, which recently started at $42,900.